akononovicius/physRisk-content-repository/articles/2014/sierpinski-triangle.md

     point.
 Mark this point.
 This point is our new current position.
 -   Repeat steps 3-4 with the new current positions.

-In the HTML5 app below we have show the main points as larger squares colored in three colors - red, green and blue.
+In the HTML5 app bellow we have show the main points as larger squares colored in three colors - red, green and blue.
 These colors ar used when select color for the marking of the new current position (step 4).
 Note that colors stay separated and are near the appropriate main point.